 Wall units are easier since the refrigerant lines run straight out the wall through a 3-inch hole.

-There are many good mini split ceiling cassette units available with some of our favorite picks below.
+Many good mini split ceiling cassette units are available, with some of our favorite picks below.

 *This post contains affiliate links.

 Our Picks for Best Mini Split Units With Indoor Ceiling Cassette 2022